 Organization/Facility Beds and/or Services Provided Alternative Sleeping Location Emergency Shelter Provides emergency night shelter for up to 45 people, a 30-day rapid (operated by Friendship Shelter) housing program, as well as a drop-in day program between the 20652 Laguna Canyon Rd hours of 10:00 a.m. and 1:00 p.m.
 This organization prioritizes Laguna Beach, CA 92651 services to those people experiencing homelessness who have a (949) 494-6928 relationship to Laguna Beach.
 Bridge Housing Program Provides dormitory-style housing for up to 32 people at a time, with (operated by Friendship Shelter) all meals, case management, and an array of support services PO Box 4252 provided.
 Serves 120-140 individuals annually.
-Laguna Beach, CA 92652 (949) 494-6928 This organization also provides a permanent supportive housing program intended for clients who are chronically homeless and are unable to work due to a disability, including physical or mental health conditions.
+Laguna Beach, CA 92652 This expenientian also provides a normanent supportive housing (949) 494-6928 This organization also provides a permanent supportive housing program intended for clients who are chronically homeless and are unable to work due to a disability, including physical or mental health conditions.
 Clients are housed in scattered-site apartments and receive ongoing supportive services from Friendship Shelter staff.
 This organization prioritizes services to those people experiencing homelessness who have a relationship to Laguna Beach.
-Human Options Provides emergency shelter for individuals or families in domestic 5540 Trabuco Road Irvine, CA 92620 violence situations seeking shelter.
+Human Options Provides emergency shelter for individuals or families in domestic 5540 Trabuco Road 9 , Irvine, CA 92620 violence situations seeking shelter.
 Serves approximately 350 adults and children annually.
-Services include individual and group l ' (949) 737-5242 counseling, case management, legal advocacy, and children's Laura's House programs.
+Services include individual and group (949) 737-5242 counseling, case management, legal advocacy, and children's (949) 737-3242 Laura's House programs.
 Also provides a transitional housing program.
-999 Corporate Drive, Suite 225 Provides emergency shelter (52 beds) for up to 45 days for individuals or families in domestic violence situations seeking 1 Ladera Ranch, CA 92694 shelter.
+999 Corporate Drive, Suite 225 Provides emergency shelter (52 beds) for up to 45 days for individuals or families in domestic violence situations seeking Ladera Ranch, CA 92694 , shelter.
 Services include individual and group counseling, life skills (949) 361-3775 classes, case management, legal advocacy, and children's programs.
-Also provides transitional housing for 5-7 families at a time for 3-6 months.
+Also provides transitional housing for 5-7 families at a time for 3-6 Oranga Caunty Passua Missian months.
 Orange County Rescue Mission Provides transitional, recuperative, and emergency housing for up to One Hope Drive 262 homeless men, women, and children.
-Services include medical Tustin, CA 92782 and dental care, meals, job training, case management, substance (714) 247-4379 abuse treatment, parent training, case management, substance (127) 271 7313 mental health care assessment and treatment, housing assistance and placement, and life skills training. and placement, and me skins training.
+Services include medical Tustin, CA 92782 and dental care, meals, job training, case management, substance (714) 247-4379 abuse treatment, parent training, anger management training, mental health care assessment and treatment, housing assistance Note: Compiled by ICA 2021 D based an information fr and placement, and life skills training.